khanhnguyen7802/khanhnguyen7802/README.md

   <img src="svg/khanhnguyen.svg" width="1200" alt="khanhnguyen" />
 </a>

-# ✨ Khanh Nguyen ✨
+# Khanh Nguyen

 **`Technical Computer Science student at University of Twente, Netherlands`**

 <p>
   I'm Khanh from Vietnam, and I am doing a Bachelor in Technical Computer Science at the University of Twente.
-I have deep passion AI, specifically Machine Learning and Computer Vision.
+I have deep passion for Data, specifically building pipelines to automate dataflows.
 I also enjoy designing and writing softwares.
 </p>

 <h2 align="center">🛠 Technologies and Tools 🛠</h2>